mobify/iterstuff/README.md

     1
     2

+And we can detect a completely empty Lookahead:

+    >>> if x.atstart and x.atend:
+    ...    # x is an empty Lookahead

-The obvious question is: _why is this useful?_
+The obvious question is: _how is this useful?_

 ### Repeating a `takewhile`